Jeff Sessions: Attorney General of the United States (2017–2018)

-Nomination
+Nomination and confirmation

 President-elect Trump announced on November 18, 2016, that he would nominate Sessions to be Attorney General of the United States.
 Trump would later state in an August 22, 2018, interview with Fox News' Ainsley Earhardt that the only reason he nominated Sessions was because Sessions was an original supporter during his presidential campaign.
 The nomination engendered support and opposition from various groups and individuals.
 He was introduced by Senator Susan Collins from Maine who said, "He's a decent individual with a strong commitment to the rule of law.
 He's a leader of integrity.
 I think the attacks against him are not well founded and are unfair."
 More than 1,400 law school professors wrote a letter urging the Senate to reject the nomination.
 A group of black pastors rallied in support of Sessions in advance of his confirmation hearing; his nomination was supported by Gerald A. Reynolds, an African American former chairman of the United States Commission on Civil Rights.
 Six NAACP activists, including NAACP President Cornell William Brooks, were arrested at a January 2017 sit-in protesting the nomination.

 On January 10, 2017, the Senate Judiciary Committee hearings on his nomination began and were interrupted by protesters.
 The committee approved his nomination February 1 on an 11–9 party-line vote.
 The nomination then went to the full Senate for a confirmation vote.
 The vote on Sessions was delayed until after the vote on Secretary of Education nominee Betsy DeVos, because his confirmation – and subsequent resignation from the Senate – would create a temporary vacancy, which otherwise would have jeopardized DeVos's narrow confirmation.
 On February 7, 2017, Senate majority leader Mitch McConnell stopped Senator Elizabeth Warren from reading statements opposing Sessions's nomination as federal judge that had been made by Ted Kennedy and Coretta Scott King.
 Warren was then officially rebuked per Senate Rule XIX on a party-line vote for "impugning a fellow senator's character".
 In silencing Warren, McConnell uttered the phrase "Nevertheless, she persisted"; the phrase was later adopted by the feminist movement in referring to women's persistence in breaking barriers.
 A few hours later Senator Jeff Merkley read without interruption the same letter by King that Warren had attempted to read.

 On February 8, 2017, Sessions was confirmed as attorney general by a vote of 52 to 47.
 The next day, he was sworn in into his new post.